Khwaja Wasiuddin: Diplomatic career

-During the Bangladesh Liberation War he was the Master General of Ordnance (MGO) in General Headquarters in Rawalpindi, West Pakistan.
-In October 1973, he was repatriated to Bangladesh from Pakistan.
 After returning to Bangladesh he would serve as the ambassador of Bangladesh to Kuwait and France.
-He retired from Bangladesh Army in 1973 and was made the permanent representative of Bangladesh to the United Nations, position he held until 1986.
+He retired from Bangladesh Army in 1977 and was made the permanent representative of Bangladesh to the United Nations, position he held until 1986.
 As the representative he supported Indonesia's annexation of East Timor in the United Nation.

 Death

 He died on 22 September 1992 in Dhaka, Bangladesh.